Ryan Coisson: Building Wealth and Managing Risk

 17:37.65 – Ryan Coisson

 Yeah, so I think there’s a couple things here right?
 What do you think about it?
-Um, first off, you know a common thing that folks hear about is hey if you don’t know where to invest or you’re an amateur investor invest in an index.
+First off, you know a common thing that folks hear about is if you don’t know where to invest or you’re an amateur investor, invest in an index.
 You’ll hear folks like Warren Buffett say that all the time that is incredibly valid.
 Right?
-And that is a very strong strategy for someone who’s a very amateur type investor now you can invest in indexes that are the s and p which is generally what a guy like Warren Buffett mentions you can invest in indexes that invest in overall um.
-Income investments growth stocks that pay dividends or stuff like that dividend growth stocks.
-Um, but 1 of the things that a lot of people don’t know Brian is that there’s a drastic difference if you look at the results of just the growth of the s and p or the s&p with dividends.
+And that is a very strong strategy for someone who’s a very amateur type investor now you can invest in indexes that are the S and P which is generally what a guy like Warren Buffett mentions you can invest in indexes that invest in overall income investments growth, stocks that pay dividends or stuff like that dividend growth stocks.
+But one of the things that a lot of people don’t know Brian is that there’s a drastic difference if you look at the results of just the growth of the S and P or the

-Being reinvested.
-Okay and I say that because um, the last time I pulled up the actual stat.
-It was something like 40% of the returns in the s and p were based on dividends being reinvested and that’s significant right.
+Okay and I say that because the last time I pulled up the actual stat.
+It was something like 40% of the returns in the

-Um, So one of the things that I think people sort of get caught up in and and ah this is part of to your question is that well am I doing it for this am I doing it for that and they think it’s sort of like this either or type situation the way that I think about it is I have sort of a ah criteria.
-I Want to buy these types of companies and these types of companies I believe are strong companies but I want to buy them generally speaking when they’re out of favor right?
-So to go back to? um.
+S and P were based on dividends being reinvested and that’s significant right?
+So one of the things that I think people sort of get caught up in, and this is part of to your question is that well, I’m doing it for this?
+Am I doing it for that?
+And they think it’s sort of like this either or type situation.
+The way that I think about it is I have sort of criteria.
+I want to buy these types of companies and these types of companies I believe are strong companies but I want to buy them generally speaking when they’re out of favor right?
+So to go back to…

 19:24.26 – Ryan Coisson

 2020 2021 right?
-We had this big crazy market pullback and change and you know you saw your cryptocurrency portfolio drop where you thought things would be safe and secure.
+We had this big crazy market pullback and change and you saw your cryptocurrency portfolio drop where you thought things would be safe and secure.
 We saw asset classes like gold.
 We saw I mean 2022 was the worst year for bonds since I think 1929 right?
 So we saw a lot of crazy things.
 But in 2022 for example, Exxon was up 80% but when it was really beaten down I was buying shares.
-And people were worried I mean covid lockdowns what’s gas prices.
+And people were worried.
+I mean Covid lockdowns.
+What’s gas prices?
 What’s going to happen to oil?
 You know all of these things would be tempered back but in my mind I’m looking at a company that has massive amounts of cash right?
 I see a company that.

 20:03.60 – Brian David Crane